 11. Add Sound

-Play a sound every time your sprite jumps, and when you get a Game Over.
-We can add some background music in our backdrop code too, by putting a 'play sound _ until done' inside a 'forever' loop.
+Play a sound every time the your sprite jumps, and when the game is over.
+Add some background music in the backdrop code too, by putting a 'play sound _ until done' inside a 'forever' loop after ‘when green flag clicked’.
 If you want to be extra fancy, use an 'if-then-else' block to change which music you play as the score goes up, and the game gets a little faster.

 12. Add Animation

-Every time we jump, let's have our sprite cycle through a few different costumes.
-We can use a 'broadcast' block for this, so we don't interrupt the code we already have.
-Broadcasting sends a message, and we can have our sprite (or any sprite!) receive that message and activate some code.
-Whenever we jump, Broadcast a new message called 'Jump Animation,' and have your sprite cycle through some costumes when it receives this message.
-The Hedgehog comes with some great costumes for jumping already, but if your sprite doesn't, drawing them yourself can be really fun too!
+Every time the sprite jumps, let's have our sprite cycle through a few different costumes.
+Use a 'broadcast' block for this, so as not to interrupt the existing code.
+Broadcasting sends a message, and this sprite (or any sprite!) receive that message and activate some code.
+Whenever the sprite jumps, Broadcast a new message called 'Jump Animation,' and have the sprite cycle through some costumes when it receives this message.
+The Hedgehog comes with some great costumes for jumping already, but if the sprite doesn't, drawing/adding them yourself can be really fun too!

 Wow!
 Looking (and sounding) a lot better now.
 You may have noticed a small bug though.
-When we get a 'Game Over' our score still goes up for a few seconds, the platforms keep falling, and the background music and the 'lose' music play at the same time.
-We can polish this game up just a little more.
+When the game is over, the score still goes up for a few seconds, the platforms keep falling, and the background music and the 'lose' music play at the same time.
+This can be fixed by adding a little more code.

 13. Stop Scripts in Other Sprites

-When we get a game over, let's tell our other sprites to stop what they're doing while the 'lose' music plays.
-We can do this with Broadcasting, and the 'stop other scripts in this sprite block.'
+If the game is over, let's tell other sprites to stop what they're doing while the 'lose' music plays.
+This can be accomplished with Broadcasting, and the 'stop other scripts in this sprite block.'
 You can think of 'scripts' as just a fancy word for 'code blocks.'
 Let's have our Platform and our Backdrop stop what they're doing when they receive a "Game Over" message.

 14. Create a Game Over Sprite

-As a final 'cherry on top, let's create our own 'Game Over' sprite, so the player knows that they've indeed lost.
-This is a great time to show them their score as well.
-We can create this sprite by selecting 'paint' in the choose a sprite menu, and using the 'text' tool.
-Let's tell our new sprite to hide itself and the score when the green flag is clicked, and show itself and the score when it receives the 'Game Over' message.
+As a final 'cherry on top, let's create a 'Game Over' sprite, so the player knows that they've indeed lost.
+This is a great time to display their score as well.
+Create this sprite by selecting 'paint' in the choose a sprite menu, and using the 'text' tool.
+Let's code the new sprite to hide itself and the score when the green flag is clicked, and show itself and the score when it receives the 'Game Over' message.

-Ideas to Make a Run and Jump Game in Scratch Your Own
+Ideas to Make a Run and Jump Game in Scratch Yourself

-Alright, we'd say that's one fine game we've built here.
-But we bet you can make it even better!
+Congratulations on building an amazing game with animations, sounds and a score!.
+Can you make it even better?
 Let's think about some ways you can take this great game and make it truly legendary.

 1. Add More Backdrops